 In a recent research white paper, Empower Institute asks a simple question: “Are retirement savers really facing a crisis?”
-Empower argues that the answer to this question is, emphatically, “No”.
-This contrarian stance is in stark contrast to others that paint a dire picture of the consequences of paltry retirement savings and broken planning strategies.
+Empower argues that the answer to this question is, emphatically, “No.” This contrarian stance is in stark contrast to others that paint a dire picture of the consequences of paltry retirement savings and broken planning strategies.
 My view of the retirement landscape is somewhere in between.
 I believe the existing retirement system can work well, but only for those who know which levers to pull, how to pull them and when to pull them.
+Preparing for retirement is not impossible.

 The Empower Institute white paper makes many points that I believe are valid.
 The first, and most substantive point in my eyes, is that when talking about retirement planning there needs to be a comprehensive perspective.
 For example, the paper cites a CNBC article that states the average 401k account value for those aged 65 and higher is $58,035.
 Clearly, that is not nearly enough to get through even a couple of years in retirement and, taken at face value, it is an alarming statistic that garners headline interest.
 But consider that the median period of working for an employer is only 4.2 years.
 How much money do you really expect to be in that account?
 While some people could choose to roll over their entire retirement account into a company sponsored 401k, many choose to roll those balances into a different account, such as an IRA.